The 100 Retired Atlantic Hurricane Names Since 1954 | Weather.com

 They're the worst storms the Atlantic Basin has generated since the mid-20th century.
 This "Hall of Infamy" is a list of names no longer used for current or future storms after one version was so deadly and destructive.

-Some Atlantic Basin hurricane and tropical storm names will never be used again.
+Some Atlantic Basin hurricane and tropical storm names will never be used for future storms.

 Unlike an athlete's number, however, there is no celebration when an Atlantic name is retired from future use.
 It's not a Hall of Fame, but rather a Hall of Infamy.